Rjlintkh/bdsx-lxl/README.md

     - Scripts that pass through `TSC` may throw errors with different position rather than the position of the original code.
     - Logging to file is not yet implemented and some colors and formats are not same as LXL's.
     - This plugin does not load any plugins written in Lua, the closet approach we tried was using `glua`, but it does not support `GOTO` syntax yet.
-    - There is no auto-update system currently, but you can run `npm i` to update it if this project got onto it.
+    - There is no auto-update system currently.

 - Tested Plugins:
     - [x] [BDSLM - 基岩版卫星地图](https://www.minebbs.com/resources/bdslm.3484/)